Phaedrus (dialogue): First speech of Socrates (237a–241d)

-Phaedrus believes that one of the greatest goods given is the relationship between lover and boy.
-This relationship brings guidance and love into the boy's life.
-Because the boy has a lover as such a valuable role model, he is on his best behavior to not get caught in something shameful.
-To get caught in something shameful would be like letting down his lover, therefore the boy is consistently acting his best.
-The absence of shame makes room for a sense of pride to come in; pride from the wealthy feeling of impressing one's own lover.
-Impressing one's own lover brings more learning and guidance into the boy's life.

 The non-lover, he concludes, will do none of this, always ruled by judgment rather than desire for pleasure.
 Socrates, fearing that the nymphs will take complete control of him if he continues, states that he is going to leave before Phaedrus makes him "do something even worse".

 However, just before Socrates is about to leave, he is stopped by the "familiar divine sign", his daemon, which always occurs and only just before Socrates is about to do something he should not.
 A voice "from this very spot" forbids Socrates to leave before he makes atonement for some offense to the gods.
 Socrates then admits that he thought both of the preceding speeches were terrible, saying Lysias' repeated itself numerous times, seemed uninterested in its subject, and seemed to be showing off.
 Socrates states that he is a "seer".
 While he is not very good at it, he is good enough for his purposes, and he recognizes what his offense has been: if love is a god or something divine, as he and Phaedrus both agree he is, he cannot be bad, as the previous speeches have portrayed him.
 Socrates, baring his head, vows to undergo a rite of purification as a follower of the Muses, and proceeds to give a speech praising the lover.

 The beginning of Phaedrus in one of the most important medieval manuscripts of Plato, Codex Clarkianus 39 in the Bodleian Library, copied in AD 895.